 A brand new holiday park might be popping up two hours from Glasgow, as Center Parcs has revealed a new zoning plan ahead of submitting a planning application later this year for the Scottish Borders.
-The new details are not yet final and could change, but great to have a wee nosey at.
+The new details are not yet final and could change, but it’s great to have a wee nosey at.

 Center Parcs currently boasts six parks across the UK and Ireland, with over 35 years of experience in offering family holidays.
 Located three miles from Hawick in the Scottish Borders, the new village could have up to 700 lodges and apartments, a signature Aqua Sana Forest Spa, a Subtropical Swimming Paradise indoor water park, and both indoor and outdoor leisure and sports facilities, as well as shops, restaurants, bars and coffee shops and a local heritage centre.